fengpengfei0103/Physical-Information-Driven-and-Guided-Multimodal-Multi-task-Neural-Network/README.md

 after removing all the physical equations from both the internal physical equations of the PIMNN model and the loss function.

 # Dataset Usage Instructions:
+The compressed files in the dataset need to be fully decompressed into the directory of the dataset file.